Olivier-true/revserse-shell/README.md

 ##### - MessageBox and SendKeys
 If You Don't see : https://github.0xsql.repl.co/send_keys_and_msgb.gif
+example of command
+msgb>/Your Message
+SKS>/Your Keys

 ##### - remote-desktop
 If You Don't see : https://github.0xsql.repl.co/remote-desktop.gif
+For remote-desktop start server-remote-video.exe in remote-video\server-remote-video\server\bin\Debug
+and execute the command on server.exe : remote-desktop>/<Your IP Address>:8081

 ####Disclaimer
 This project is published for educational and research purposes.
 The author is not responsible for any misuse of this tool.